Use a cloud distribution point in Configuration Manager

 The site server requires internet access to deploy and manage the cloud service.

-When using the Azure Resource Manager deployment method, integrate Configuration Manager with Azure AD for Cloud Management.
-Azure AD user discovery isn't required.
+When using the Azure Resource Manager deployment method, integrate Configuration Manager with Microsoft Entra ID for Cloud Management.
+Microsoft Entra ID user discovery isn't required.

 A server authentication certificate.
 For more information, see the Certificates section below.